-Hobart sits in the foothills of snow-capped Mount Wellington, which makes a breathtaking backdrop for city life.
-Known to the indigenous people as Kunyani, it stands 1,271m tall and is just 14 miles from town, making it a must-see.
+Hobart sits in the foothills of snow-capped Mount Wellington, which provides a breathtaking backdrop for city life.
+Known to the indigenous people as Kunyani, it stands 1,271 metres tall and is just 14 miles from town, making it a must-see.
 Take a trip to the observation centre at its summit for sweeping views of the city and Derwent Valley.
-Thankfully, it is accessible by road, meaning it's not only super fit hikers and bikers who get to appreciate its glory.
+Thankfully, it is accessible by road, meaning it’s not only super fit hikers and bikers who get to appreciate its glory.

 Admire the Georgian architecture of Salamanca Place as you sip a cappuccino and take in the relaxed atmosphere.
 Historic sandstone warehouses have been transformed into chic cafés, studios, friendly restaurants and boutique shops where an array of unique products are on offer.
 If you’re lucky enough to visit on a Saturday, visit the bustling Salamanca Market where everything from books and jewellery to organic fruit and gourmet produce is sold.

 Tasmanian beer is mighty fine.
 From established perfections with years of experience to hedonistic newcomers, Tasmania is full to the brim with breweries.
 Cascade Brewery is the oldest in Australia while award winning Hobart Brewing Company is one of the newer (but that doesn’t mean it’s not doing great things with crafty brews).